timescale/docs/ai/concepts.md

 )
 ```

-This table contains a primary key, a foreign key to the document table, some metadata, the text being embedded (in the `contents` column) and the embedded vector.
+This table contains a primary key, a foreign key to the document table, some metadata, the text being embedded (in the `contents` column), and the embedded vector.

 This may seem like a bit of a weird design—why don’t we just stick the embedding column in the document table?
 The answer has to do with context length limits of embedding models and of LLMs.
 When embedding data, there is a limit to the length of content you can embed (e.g., for OpenAI’s ada-002 this limit is [8191 tokens]((https://platform.openai.com/docs/guides/embeddings/second-generation-models))), and so, if you are embedding a long piece of text, you have to break it up into smaller chunks and embed each chunk individually.
 Therefore, when thinking about this at the database layer, there is usually a one-to-many relationship between the thing being embedded and the embeddings which is represented by a foreign key from the embedding to the thing.